modulehandbook/modulehandbook/README.md

 [German International University of Applied Sciences (GIU AS) - Hochschule für Technik und Wirtschaft Berlin University of Applied Sciences - HTW Berlin](https://www.htw-berlin.de/forschung/online-forschungskatalog/projekte/projekt/?eid=2839) in order to ease collaborative editing of the study programs for the GIU AS.

+## Start Locally

+    make start

+The [makefile](./makefile) contains useful commands; have a look at it.
+`make start` uses docker-compose up to start up the docker containers
+  - module-handbook
+  - module-handbook-exporter
+  - module-handbook-postgres
+It uses the Exporter specified in TAG_MODULE_HANDBOOK_EXPORTER set in the makefile.

+## Set up Database

+You can either create a new database with seed data or import a db dump:

+- Seed Data: `make new_db`
+- Import Dump:

+1. Manually
+- copy the db dump to ./pg_transfer which is mounted to cp <dump-source> ./pg_transfer/uas-module-handbook-cron-2022-11-23--13-00-00.pgdump
+- open bash in pg container
+      make bash_db
+- restore the database: (alter the file name as needed!) pg_restore --verbose --clean --no-acl --no-owner -h localhost -U modhand -d modhand-dev /var/lib/postgresql/transfer/uas-module-handbook-cron-2022-11-23--13-00-00.pgdump

 ## Devise Authentication Setup

 The Modulehandbook uses Devise for Authentication.
 New Users can register